hulk92/Sudoku-Solver/README.md

 The problem description can be found here: https://projecteuler.net/problem=96

-A recursive, guess and check algorithm was implemented to solve this problem.
+A recursive, greedy algorithm was implemented to solve this problem.